Pablo-source/ggplot2-visualizations/README.md

 # ggplot2-visualizations

-This is a project designed to create a of different visualizations using GGPLOT2 package
+This is a project designed to display a set of visualizations using GGPLOT2 package.
+Using different geoms and also creating small multiple plots using facet_wrap to split initial RTT data by other set of variables.

 It aims to present different ways of representing data.
 It will use RTT data from NHS England, Consultant-led Referral to Treatment Waiting Times Data, to display several ways of presenting Time Series data using visualizations in R using GGPLOT2 package.